Jainlo/context-based-emoji-suggestion/README.md

 | i now feel compromised       | fear          |               |
 | i feel romantic too	       | love          |               | -->
 ## Process
-1. Train a deep learning model to classify text based on emotions
-2. Use the trained model to predict emotion of emojis using their unicode names e.g, FACE WITH TEARS OF JOY.
-    - This step creates a new table that we'll use for the recommender.
+1. Use transformers for emotion classification of text
+2. Use tweets as input for transfer learning
+3. After finding the emotions of tweets, classify emojis by emotion creating a -tweet, emoji, emotion- dataset
+4. Merge the newly created dataset with <a href="https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp?resource=download&select=val.txt">the emotions dataset for NLP</a>
-3. Create a recommender that takes text and recommends a suitable emoji
+5. Create a deep learning model that takes text messages and predicts a number of possible emojis